ConnorDonegan/geostan/README.md

                  C = C)
 ```

-(To see why `white_nonhispanic` is missing from the `slx` formula, see
-`moran_plot(ohio$white_nonhispanic, shape2mat(ohio, "W"))`—it would add
-more noise than information).
-The spatial connectivity matrix `C` was
+The spatial connectivity matrix `C` is row-standardized internally
-row-standardized internally before calculating the spatially lagged
+before calculating the spatially lagged covariates, so the constructed
-covariates, so the constructed variables are the mean spatially lagged
+spatially lagged variables are the mean spatially lagged values.
-values.

 The `plot` and `print` methods call the bayesplot package, and they
 accept a character string of parameter names such as `'beta'` for